Get a Taste of Minnesota's Craft Beer, Wine & Spirits

 Minnesota is known for growing wild rice, sweet corn and blueberries, but our foodie reputation is growing to include craft beverages of all types.
 Wineries, breweries, distilleries and cideries are cropping up all over the state, and you're invited to come taste the delicious results.

-Craft Breweries Continue to Grow
+Craft Breweries Continue to Multiply

 “Minnesota is in the midst of a beer revolution,” says Clint Roberts, former executive director of the Minnesota Craft Brewers Guild.
 “More people are realizing what our state has to offer as far as local goods, and beer is absolutely a part of that group.”
 And don't worry if you're not a craft beer expert: Minnesota breweries are welcoming, come-as-you-are kind of places, where it's not uncommon to see babies, dogs and nondrinkers having a good time.